truecharts/website/docs/manual/helm/guides/add-ingress.md

 ## What is ingress

 Ingress is a way to define "routes" from a domain name, through an "ingress controller", to the application running in a chart.
-Simply put: they specify reverse proxy configuration for as special reverse proxy called "ingress controller"
+Simply put: they specify reverse proxy configuration for a special reverse proxy called "ingress controller".

-## Pre-requisits
+## Requirements

-Before setting-up ingress, we advice to have an ingress-controller already set-up.
-Our adviced ingress controller would be Traefik.
+Before setting up ingress, we advise you to have an ingress controller already set-up.
+Our recommended ingress controller would be (Traefik)[https://github.com/traefik/traefik].

-## How-To setup
+## How to Setup

-To setup ingress add the following minimal section to the values.yaml manually, update the required rows, and adapt where needed:
+To setup ingress, add the following minimal section to the values.yaml manually, updating the required rows and adapting where needed:

 ```
 ingress: